Here's where to enjoy high tea in the Hunter

 Heritage Gardens High Tea

-Heritage Gardens Cafe is surrounded by the beautiful greenery of Heritage Gardens nursery, making for a peaceful high tea location.
+Heritage Gardens Cafe is surrounded by the beautiful greenery of Flower Power Garden Centre, making for a peaceful high tea location.
 The high tea is served in the cafe, or for groups or private functions, there is also the quaint tea house.
-Enjoy a fruit spritz and pot of T2 tea on arrival as the traditional three-tier high tea commences.
-Try delicious finger sandwiches, hot savoury treats, freshly baked scones (with jam and cream) and petit fours.
-Heritage Gardens Cafe is now licensed too so there is the option to add a glass of bubbles to really make it a celebration.
+Enjoy a fruit spritz, coffee, or pot of tea on arrival as the traditional three-tier high tea commences.
+Try delicious finger sandwiches, hot savoury treats, freshly baked scones (with jam and cream), for $70pp or add an extra $10pp for a Peterson House Sparkling Piccolo.

 Where: Cnr New England Hwy & Four Mile Creek Rd, Ashtonfield